Do Go On - 532 - Dashcon Failure

 Yeah, yeah.

-We're quite obvious when we want you to shut the fuck up.
+We're quite obvious when we want you to shut the phone.

 That's like a real protest song or something.